Xenotransplantation: Non-human kidney to a human

-On February 16, 1963, the first transplant of a non-human animal's organ into a human being took place in Minneapolis when surgeons led by Dr. Claude R. Hitchcock and R. Joseph Kiser "tried grafting a baboon kidney" into "a woman in whom previously implanted human kidney (from a corpse) was doing poorly", and the kidney "immediately began functioning normally and cleared her blood of wastes".
+On February 16, 1963, the first transplant of a non-human animal's organ into a human being took place in Minneapolis when surgeons led by Claude R. Hitchcock and R. Joseph Kiser "tried grafting a baboon kidney" into "a woman in whom previously implanted human kidney (from a corpse) was doing poorly", and the kidney "immediately began functioning normally and cleared her blood of wastes".
 Her body rejected the kidney five days afterward and she died in March, three weeks later.

 Starting in October 1963, doctors at Tulane University attempted renal transplantations from non-human primates in six people who were near death.
 The first person, a 32 year old woman with a chronic kidney disease received the kidneys of a rhesus monkey and the kidneys "functioned well for seven days, then failed," and the patient died later from her illness.
-The first successful attempt (one in which the patient was able to leave the hospital and return home) with a chimpanzee was performed on November 5 at Charity Hospital in New Orleans by a 12-man team of Tulane physicians, led by Dr. Keith Reemtsma, and the patient, a 44-year-old dock worker named Jefferson Davis, left the hospital on December 17 after a six-week recuperation.; after this and several subsequent unsuccessful attempts to use primates as organ donors and the development of a working cadaver organ procuring program, interest in xenotransplantation for kidney failure dissipated.
+The first successful attempt (one in which the patient was able to leave the hospital and return home) with a chimpanzee was performed on November 5 at Charity Hospital in New Orleans by a 12-man team of Tulane physicians, led by Keith Reemtsma, and the patient, a 44-year-old dock worker named Jefferson Davis, left the hospital on December 17 after a six-week recuperation.
+After this and several subsequent unsuccessful attempts to use primates as organ donors and the development of a working cadaver organ procuring program, interest in xenotransplantation for kidney failure dissipated.
 Out of 13 such transplants performed by Keith Reemtsma, one kidney recipient lived for nine months.